 What other drugs will affect codeine, phenylephrine, and promethazine?

-Taking this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
-Ask your doctor before taking codeine, phenylephrine, and promethazine with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using codeine, phenylephrine, and promethazine with other drugs that slow your breathing can cause dangerous side effects or death.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 Tell your doctor about all your current medicines, especially:

 More about codeine/phenylephrine/promethazine

 Other brands: Promethazine VC with Codeine

 - Promethazine Phenylephrine and Codeine (FDA)